How to Create a Custom Module and Configure It for Your System

 2. Here, select the menu you want to assign this module to, and from the “Items are rows in records (order/request/invoice/purchase...) type” menu select Custom module and in the box below select “Create the custom module”.
 If you want you can assign a “parent folder” to the module.

-3. In this window choose the name of the module, select its icon and color, and assign the module to the appropriate menu.
+4. In this window choose the name of the module, select its icon and color (by clicking on the dropper), and assign the module to the appropriate menu.

-4. After creation you are in the Main settings of the Boost.space system that is accessible only by admins.
-You can change a variety of things here (custom fields, actions and triggers, design, etc.) – in the custom modules section.
-Here you can create a Subunits are created within modules to maintain organization and clarity, even with large amounts of data. – simply click on create a space.
+5. After creation you are in the system settings – in the custom modules section.
+Here you can create a Subunits are created within modules to maintain organization and clarity, even with large amounts of data. – simply click on “Create a space”.

-5. Name your space and click on “Create”.
+6. Name your space and click on “Next step”.

-6. Now you can go to system settings and select the tab – Custom Modules – Basic settings.
+10. Now you can go to System settings and select the tab – Custom Modules – Settings.